ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/source-code-dependencies/manage-dependencies.md

 The Ballerina compiler will copy the specified JAR file from the provided path when creating the archive.

 >**Info:** You can also provide custom package repositories such as GitHub Packages and private Maven repositories.
 For more information, see [Package references](/learn/package-references/).

+## Manage tool dependencies

+Similar to package dependencies, tools specified in `Ballerina.toml` and executed in the package build are also resolved from the distribution repository and the Ballerina Central repository.
+The tool dependency resolution mechanism is akin to package dependencies.
+Once resolved, the tool versions are automatically recorded in the `Dependencies.toml` file and used as the minimum required versions for subsequent builds.